brunomsantiago/excel_exporter/readme.md

 ## How to use

+You can check the full code for this tutorial in `example.py`

 ### 1. Prepare the Data
 It's necessary to properly prepare your data before using the exporter.
 The data must be a list of dictionary of lists, where each dictionary represents a sheet in the excel file.